swrlab/node-utils/packages/strings/README.md

 // false
 ```

-## `notNullOrUndefined` - Check if a value is neither null nor undefined
+## `notNullOrUndefined` - check if a value is neither null nor undefined

 - `value` (required) - Value to check